 Hall has made unofficial visits to Clemson, including a trip to watch the Tigers take on Texas A&M in Week 2 of the 2019 season.
 He has also made trips to Florida State, which is one of the closest Power 5 schools, as well as Miami and Florida.

 Agiye Hall Highlights

-He could definitely benefit from putting on a little more weight, but currently in junior season in high school, he has plenty of time before he will be facing Power 5 defensive backs on a regular basis, and possibly moving forward towards the NFL Draft in a few years.
+He could definitely benefit from putting on a little more weight, but he’s still heading into his senior season in high school.
+He has plenty of time before he will be facing Power 5 defensive backs on a regular basis and possibly moving forward towards the NFL Draft in a few years.